Fanbank/node-test/README.md

 ## 3. Design a new table

-Create an ER diagram based on the existing tables.
+Create an diagram based on the existing tables.
 Extend this diagram to add status flags for each business.
 Each flag should have a name and status.
 As a requirement for this table, we may want to query all flags of a certain name.